m-lab/website/_pages/faq.md

 {% endcapture %}

 {% capture accordion_entry_5 %}
-M-Lab's open source tests can be added to your website, mobile application or other software.
+M-Lab's open source tests can be added to your website, mobile application, or other software.
 The Network Diagnostic Tool (NDT) from [Internet 2](http://www.internet2.edu/performance/ndt/), has been used by a number of third party websites and application developers, including [internethealthtest.org](http://internethealthtest.org/), [the city of Seattle's broadband map](http://www.seattle.gov/broadband-speed-test), Bittorrent's [uTorrent client](http://www.utorrent.com/intl/en/), and several others.

 The M-Lab team regularly consults with and supports application and web developers interested in integrating our client tests.
 If you are interested in adding an M-Lab test to your website or application, please [contact us](mailto:support@measurementlab.net).
 {% endcapture %}